icerpc/icerpc-docs/content/getting-started/installation/existing-project.md

 ## IceRPC only

-If you plan on using IceRPC with JSON, Protobuf, or some other serialization format, add the [IceRpc] package to your project with the following command:
+If you plan on using IceRPC with JSON, or some other serialization format, add the [IceRpc] package to your project with the following command:

 ```shell {% showTitle=false %}
 dotnet add package IceRpc